toniz4/vim-stt/README.md

 let g:stt_auto_quit = 1
 ```

-### If have enchantments ideas or issues, feel free to open a issue/pr
+### If you have enchantments ideas or issues, feel free to open a issue/pr

 ### Vim has to be compiled with terminal support to (partially) work